Works Register Home Log In Authors

 We can comprehend the entire world:

-For that, we must only stop overshadowing
+To do so, we only need to stop overshadowing

 the world with ourselves.